coloradobonez/Learning-GitHub/README.md

 ### H3 - Smaller Headings
 #### H4 - Normal, bold text
 ##### H5 - Smaller than normal
+Headers 1 and 2 automatically create line breaks, but you can use dashes or equal signs to add them in as well.
 ## Lists
 Help break up information into readable bullet points:
 - Point